Solved! Yes, You Can Tile Over Tile

 Tip: To save even more time, apply your adhesive directly to the back of your new tiles rather than prepping the area with thin-set adhesive.
 This method, though, should be saved for situations where the original tile is in perfect condition and you’re really only looking for a temporary fix until you can attempt a more in-depth renovation project—placement this way won’t set the tiles so securely that they last for generations without needing repair.
 Take a cue from the blogger at Renov8or, who chose to lay crisp white subway tile over an old layer of beige squares in the kitchen simply by applying silicone adhesive to the back of each individual tile, and placing them over the old tile with spacers in between to save space for even grout lines.
 While silicone isn’t a recommended adhesive for tiles that will encounter lots of water (a shower wall, for example), this simple fix could cut your project time in half on areas where heavy splashing won’t be a concern in the long run.

 So, in short, you can tile over tile as long as you’re working on a fairly sound surface.
-The surface of the existing tile should be uncompromised by mold or mildew, completely level (including grout), and without any warping or strangely-placed tiles that might otherwise interfere with a smooth new layer.
+The surface of the existing tile should be free of mold and mildew, completely level (including grout), and without any warping or strangely-placed tiles that might otherwise interfere with a smooth new layer.
 Also, keep in mind that it’s best not to lay heavy new tile over existing tile floors unless the foundation beneath both is concrete.
 Otherwise, the excess weight can cause structural issues.
 Now go forth and enjoy your new, easy-to-install tile surface!